MelbourneDeveloper/ioc_container/README.md

 # Dart and Flutter Ioc Container
-A simple, fast IoC Container / Service Locator for Dart and Flutter.
-Use it for dependency injection or as a service locator.
-It has scoped, singleton, transient and async support.
+A lightweight, flexible, and high-performance dependency injection and service location library for Dart and Flutter.

 ![ioc_container](images/ioc_container-256x256.png)